Chemistry: Generation 2+

-ION373 is an antisense oligonucleotide (ASO) targeting glial fibrillary acidic protein (GFAP) messenger ribonucleic acid (mRNA).
-ION373 is designed to inhibit the production of GFAP and is being developed as a potential therapy for Alexander disease (AxD).
+Zilganersen, formerly known as ION373, is an investigational antisense medicine targeting glial fibrillary acidic protein (GFAP) messenger ribonucleic acid (mRNA).
+Zilganersen is designed to inhibit the production of GFAP and is being developed as a potential therapy for Alexander disease (AxD).
 Nearly all cases of AxD are caused by gain-of-function mutations in GFAP that lead to spontaneous overproduction and toxic accumulation of GFAP into abnormal protein deposits called Rosenthal fibers in the brain.
 ASO-mediated reduction of GFAP has the potential to ameliorate the underlying cause of disease pathology and reverse or prevent disease progression.

 About Alexander disease